JeffreyDCummings/Travel_Cost_Analysis/README.md

 These output maps are superior in all aspects, but this algorithm is slower (~500 routes in ~7 minutes), hence, I have also included route_maps.py for a more efficient example.

+route_xgboost_class.py: This trains a model on the features in ml_data_zero.csv, output by toll_analyzer_total.py.
+A hyperparameter optmized XGBoost classifier is used, where the costs of the fastest route with tags are grouped into 5 different cost classes.
+Additionally, SMOTE is used to handle the imbalance of classes, where the 0 cost class is the largest.
+The current version of this program applies a stratified kfold validation of 20 splits to the data, therefore, it only validates the model rather than outputs a model.

 Concepts and Statistics Addressed/Applied in This Project and Ideas for Future Expansion: